chuanconggao/extratools/docs/functions/seqtools.md

     For tools specific to sequence with gap, please go to specific [documentation](seqtools/seqwithgap.md).

 !!! success
-    If not explicitly noted, a sequence means not only list, tuple, string, or [array](https://docs.python.org/3/library/array.html), but any iterable.
+    If not explicitly noted, a sequence refers to not only list, tuple, string, or [array](https://docs.python.org/3/library/array.html), but any iterable.

-    If not explicitly noted, a function that returns a sequence is lazy and returns a generator.
+    If not explicitly noted, a function is lazy, where each sequence is processed incrmentally only when necessary and returned incrmentally as a generator.

 !!! info
     Empty sequence is always a sub-sequence of any other sequence.

     A sequence is always a sub-sequence of itself.

 ## Sequence Matching